memozac-gbz/capstone/README.md

 - month
 - year

-Additionally, the models will be separated into two groups: paid and organic.
+Additionally, the models will be separated into two groups: paid revenue and organic revenue (paid revenue behaves different to organic revenue).
 This means that we will have a total of 26 models (13 time periods x 2 groups).

 Just some of the data will be used to train the model.
 A portion of the data (30% of the records) was saved for testing purposes to measure the accuracy of the models.